open-wc/open-wc/docs/blog/updating-to-lit-2-0/index.md

 ```

 - Upgrade to support latest `lit` package.
-- the exports `html` and `unsafeStatic` are now deprecated we recommend to import them directly from `lit/static-html.js`;
+- The exports `html` and `unsafeStatic` are now deprecated we recommend to import them directly from `lit/static-html.js`;
-- You need to load a polyfill for the scoped registry if you wanna use the `scopedElements` option
+- The `scopedElements` is now following the [Scoped Custom Element Registries](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Scoped-Custom-Element-Registries.md) and automatically loads a polyfill [@webcomponents/scoped-custom-element-registry](https://github.com/webcomponents/polyfills/tree/master/packages/scoped-custom-element-registry)
 - We now enforce our entrypoints via an export map
 - The side effect free import got renamed to `pure`